How the mobile payments revolution is gaining momentum

 The big players in mobile wallets (Google Pay and Apple Pay) have focused on credit and debit card payments, yet millions of consumers in the U.S. and worldwide deal in cash or prepaid gift cards.
 To accelerate the use of mobile payments, the hot new innovators are combining the best of card and cash payments, allowing consumers to expand the options available to pay through their phone.

 Cashing in on mobile payments

 Research tells us that nearly everyone has a mobile phone, and even those who have a limited banking relationship are increasingly using their phone to pay for goods and services.
 That tells us there’s a growing opportunity to bring a cash-like experience to mobile phones.

 This strategy is catching on with technologies such as Wipit and Paytm Wallet, which enable customers to make cash payments directly from their phone, by adding money into their mobile wallet (for a small fee).
 With the Wipit app, users can also load checks into their mobile payment account by taking front-and-back pictures of checks, the same way you make a mobile bank deposit.
-Both apps also make it easy to send cash payments to friends or pay for services like ?ber cars.
+Both apps also make it easy to send cash payments to friends or pay for services like Uber.

 To expand their reach and adoption, major providers of mobile wallets should increase their payment options to appeal to the many consumers who use hard cash to get by.
 As an example, Paytm’s wallet has enabled India’s largely cash-dependent population to make mobile payments, which may help boost their economy.

 How EMV will move the needle for mobile payments